-The installed FlexNet inventory agent manages its own self-updates to align with the version currently specified as part of the policy downloaded to all managed devices.
-Use the procedure below to define which version is authorized for use on specified platforms.
+If the FlexNet inventory agent has been deployed automatically through inventory beacons, it manages its own selfupdates to align with the version currently specified as part of the policy downloaded to all managed devices.
+Use the procedure described in this topic to define which version is authorized for use on specified platforms.